-We estimate that the net proceeds from the sale of shares of our common stock that we are selling in this offering will be approximately \$9.2 million, based upon an assumed public offering price of \$2.66 per share, which was the last reported sale price of our common stock on the Nasdaq Capital Market on January 14, 2020, and after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
-If the underwriters' option to purchase additional shares from us is exercised in full, we estimate that our net proceeds would be approximately \$10.6 million, based on the same assumed public offering price, after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
+The net proceeds from the sale of shares of our common stock that we are selling in this offering will be approximately \$12.1 million, based upon the public offering price of \$1.50 per share and after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
+If the underwriters' option to purchase additional shares from us is exercised in full, our net proceeds would be approximately \$14.0 million, based on the same public offering price, after deducting underwriting discounts and commissions and estimated offering expenses payable by us.